joshburnsxyz/joshburnsxyz.github.io/_posts/2020-06-03-data-processing-with-vue.md

 2. To play with ideas about data processing.

 In this blog post I'll outline the tools and the processes I used.
-You can visit the live site [here](https:/joshburns.xyz/covid-data).
+~You can visit the live site here~.

 ## The Data